jqueiroz/lojban.io/README.md

 An experimental version of the platform is available at [http://lojban.johnjq.com](http://lojban.johnjq.com).

+Documentation for the currently deployed version may be found at [http://lojban.johnjq.com/docs](http://lojban.johnjq.com/docs).

 ## Quickstart

 The only prerequisite for running this project is installing the [Nix package manager](https://nixos.org/nix/).